liferay/liferay-docs/devGuide/en/chapters/09-apis.markdown

 - *Service Context:* Understanding what the service context is, how it can be used in services, and how to use it in calling services.

+- *Using Message Bus:* Exchanging string messages within Liferay using the Message Bus.

 - *Device Detection:* Detecting the capabilities of a device that is making a request to your portal.

 First, let's consider invoking Liferay's services locally.